Iran won't accept any amendment to nuclear deal: senior official

 Under Macron’s proposal, the United States and Europe would agree to block any Iranian nuclear activity until 2025 and beyond, address Iran’s ballistic missile program and generate conditions for a political solution to contain Iran in Yemen, Syria, Iraq and Lebanon.

+“Keeping sanctions on Iran, under any name or pretext, will be unacceptable by Tehran,” Velayati said, adding that making changes to encourage Trump to stay in the deal would make it “ineffective”.

+The collapse of the multinational accord could trigger an arms race in the Middle East.

-Velayati dismissed any possibility of Iran limiting its influence in the Middle East, as demanded by the United States and its European allies.
+Velayati said Iran had no intention of reining in its influence across the region, as demanded by the United States and its European allies.

 “This is our region.
 We are in our own region and it is legitimate,” he said.